gaehlerm/SoftwareEngineering/README.md

 - 1 chassis (value object)
 Upon construction, these invariants are guaranteed by the constructor of the class, assuming that the `ID` is indeed unique.
 All the other functions that act on the car must ensure that these invariants are not violated.
 The method `car.drive()` calls the function to replace tires if they are worn down, but there are still four tires with a positive `_distance_remaining` after the replacement and driving some distance.

-As far as I understand the building blocks of DDD, unique identifiers were mostly introduced for storing these objects in databases.
-I cannot think of any other reason why they are really needed in our situation.
-We are dealing with class instances that we can access without using an ID.

-An aggregate also serves as a transactional boundary.
-Or, as we called it in the section on classes, it is usually a delegating class.
 Aggregates should always be treated as whole objects, for example, saved to or loaded from a database.
 Aggregates are always entirely within the domain level of your code.
 It can't be any other way because all parts of an aggregate are on the same level of abstraction.
 Having one element of the infrastructure level inside an aggregate would violate the SRP.

 As the root entity is the only thing accessible from the outside, it is comparatively simple to enforce the invariants of the aggregate.
 For example, every car has four wheels that are not yet worn down.
 All accessor functions must pass through the root entity.
 Thus, this is the place where you can enforce the invariants.
 There, you can define functions as `drive` that take care of ensuring the wheels are in good condition and replace them if necessary.